 Latest News Headlines

-• Hughes resigns as Webster City Police Chief.
+• Search begins for new Webster City Fire and Police Chief.